 As an appetizer, we had the spinach-crab dip.
 The bowl was a little too small (more like a saucer) but wow, was it phenomenal.
 Between the meal and the dip, I was totally shocked.
 Maybe it was only because it exceeded already low expectations.
 I don’t know.
 There were chunks of lump crab meat and not too much spinach or cream.
 The crab really came through, helped along by a nice salt level.
-For drinks, he ordered the “Dirty Banana” which looked kind of murky.
-He didn’t care for it, though he said they did not skimp on the vodka.
-My gin & tonic was made with Beefeater Gin and was also pretty good.
-Prices for these cocktails were $9 and $8 respectively.
-A little high, but not terrible given the setting.
+To drink, a gin & tonic which was made with Beefeater Gin.
+The price was $8; a little high, but not terrible given the setting.

 This review was originally posted here.
 Huckleberry’s Tavern is located inside the Fulton Steamboat Inn at 1 Hartman Bridge Road in Lancaster, Pennsylvania.